AshtonSnapp/rouge/README.md

 # Data type definitions can be spread among multiple lines.
 The operators (and/&, or/|) may be omitted, but are included here.
 type Vec3 is
-	float
+	flo
-	and float
+	and flo
-	and float
+	and flo
 end

 type Student is
-	name: string
+	name: str
 	and year: nat
-	and grades: [string: float]
+	and grades: [str: flo]
 end

 type Element is